 Cloud architect career path and salary expectations

 In addition to the certifications noted above, prospective cloud architects can study the field in school to earn a degree to validate their skills.
-Existing IT professionals may be able to transition into the role with the right skill set.
-Different IT skill sets may also lend themselves to different cloud architect specializations.
-For example, a business savvy architect who possesses an understanding of IT trends may specialize in buying emerging cloud technologies.
-IT professionals with virtualization and IaaS experience may bring a specialized skill set to a larger, more encompassing cloud program.
-In addition, cloud architects with previous DevOps experience may find that their skills fit the job description.
+Existing IT professionals might be able to find job opportunities or transition into the role with the right skills.
+Different IT skill sets could also lend themselves to different cloud architect specializations.
+For example, a business savvy architect who possesses an understanding of IT trends could specialize in buying emerging cloud technologies.
+IT professionals with virtualization and IaaS experience might bring a specialized skill set to a larger, more encompassing cloud program.
+In addition, cloud architects with previous DevOps experience might find that their skills fit the job description.

 Because cloud technology continually evolves, cloud architects are expected to keep up with the newest developments in tools, best practices and trends.
 Maintaining knowledge in the profession requires ongoing learning via workshops, industry events, certifications and online courses.

 The growing demand for cloud professionals is fueled by the evolving digital landscape and the transformative advantages of cloud technology for businesses.
 Explore these essential skills that help individuals on their cloud career paths.